NverGP/odin-recipes/README.md

 The website will consist of
-1.main index page ( which will have links to a few recipes) 2.just to build your HTML chops
+1.main index page ( which will have links to a few recipes) 2.just to build your HTML chops.

+Take note of :
+1.Image basics
+2.Git workflow
+3.